ameltechlabs/AmelTech-labs-bot/README.md

 # AmelTech lab's bot

 **Version 2.0.0** — an offline chatbot library for the ESP32 family.
+It answers general knowledge questions, solves maths, reads DHT sensors and talks about the board it runs on.
+It remembers who you are between power cycles, learns from you over the serial monitor, and reports its own health.

+Everything runs on the chip.
+No network, no cloud, no API key, no subscription.

 **Offline-capable ESP32 Arduino library**
 Knowledge engine + Calculator + Telemetry + Diagnostics + Health scoring